twidi/streamdeckfs/README.md

 But when you do it programmatically you need to know the exact path and name of the file... that will change when you'll rename it, so by doing this you would have to keep the name.

-`streamdeckify` provides an API as a few commands to avoid doing that, that allow to do things like "disable the layer named foobar of the key mykey on the page mypage", or "move the right coordinate of this line to 90%" (now you can see why things like "coords.2" are useful).
+`streamdeckfs` provides an API as a few commands to avoid doing that, that allow to do things like "disable the layer named foobar of the key mykey on the page mypage", or "move the right coordinate of this line to 90%" (now you can see why things like "coords.2" are useful).
 You can even create everything from this API.

 Note that before being able to use the API commands listed below, you must have run successfully at least once the `make-dirs` or `run` commands.
 This is needed to store information about the StreamDeck, because the API does not connect to it (it only touches files).